vedanova/vedanova.github.io/_posts/2014-04-25-activerecord-adapter-for-crate.markdown

 excerpt_short: Use Crate as database replacement inside Rails
 ---

-The work on providing a way to expand the Ruby ecosystem for [Crate](http://www.crate.io) continues.
+The work to expand the Ruby ecosystem for [Crate](http://www.crate.io) continues.
 After starting the at the mountain hackathon I've continued to work on providing a Rails adapter for it.

 Developing the basic driver was mostly straight forward, the abstract adapter Rails provides makes it pretty easy to implement